 In addition, Landis also outlines some positive and negative impacts that climate change on mental health of young people.

-Anxiety, stress.
+Anxiety and stress for the world’s battle can be daunting.
 “Fear of extreme weather, changing weather patterns, or worrying about what the future will look like because of climate change increases stress and anxiety,” Landis says.
 “That in turn can cause depression, sleep disorders and weaken the immune system.”
-Onereport says young people with depression and anxiety might be disproportionately more at risk for worsening symptoms due to climate change.
+One report says young people with depression and anxiety might be disproportionately more at risk for worsening symptoms due to climate change.

 Strained relationships.
 “Disasters can not only hit the structure of the home hard.
 As well as the infrastructure of family relationships,” Landis says.
 “Relocations or just missing the usual conveniences.
 Any and all can result in constant tension.
 Children may have to attend a different school, and the safe world revolving around their home doesn’t exist anymore.”

 “We keep hearing the warnings about catastrophic conditions in the coming years, which add to lost hope among a lot of young people,” Landis says.
-“But the activism and ideas they engage in provide hope.
+“But the world’s battle and activism are ideas they engage in provide hope.
 And confronting a problem head-on is a wonderful way to achieve mental wellness.”